Composite Workflow States: General Information

 In the code above, the following transitions are declared:

-• A transition from the initial state to the HoldToBalance composite state
+- A transition from the initial workflow state to the

 Customization of an Existing Composite State

-You can customize a composite state that has been defined in the source code of MYOB Acumatica.
-To update a composite state, use the UpdateSequence method in the WithFlowStates method.
-In the WithStates method of the UpdateSequence method, you can add, update, or delete a state by using the Add, Update, or Delete methods, respectively.
-To specify the location of a state in the updated composite state, use the PlaceAfter method.
+You can customize a composite workflow state that has been defined in the source code of MYOB Acumatica.
+To customize a composite state, you use the UpdateSequence method in the WithFlowStates method.
+In the WithStates method of the UpdateSequence method, you can add, update, or delete a workflow state by using the Add, Update, or Delete methods, respectively.
+To specify the location of a workflow state in the updated composite state, you use the PlaceAfter method.

 The following code shows an example of an updated composite state.